 Dust Collection System 2 – Oneida Supercell

-A year or so prior to this there really was no compact yet super powerful system for me to choose from, so I really wasn’t sure what I was going to do for the second part of this journey.
-Amazingly, right at that time I received an email from Oneida Air systems letting me know they had a completely new type of dust collector system in development and wondered if I might be interested in testing it in exchange for my honest opinion.
+A year or so earlier there really was no compact yet super powerful system to choose from, so I was not sure what I would do.
+Amazingly, right at that time I received an email from Oneida Air Systems letting me know they had a completely new type of dust collector in development, and wondering if I would test it in exchange for my honest opinion.
+I took a look and I was blown away.
+It was smaller than my current system and, at the same time, far more powerful.
+The system is called the Supercell High-Pressure Dust Collector.

 - Dust Collector: Oneida Supercell Dust Collector